fpereiro/gotoB/readme.md

 ```javascript
 ['button', {onclick: B.ev (['submit', 'data'], ['do', ['something', 'else']])}]
 ```

+If the `onclick` handler for the button above is called, `B.call` will be called twice, first with `'submit', 'data'` as arguments and then with `'do', ['something', 'else']` as arguments.

 If invalid inputs are passed to `B.ev`, the function will report an error and return `false`.